 Outdated sign at Jay Street (A, F lines) for Helen Keller Services for the Blind, named for the famed author and lecturer (1880-1968) who lost her sight and hearing before age two.
 The institution changed its name in 1985, and Lawrence Street, above the station, is named Helen Keller Way.

-RIGHT: the neon signs at Broadway and West 50th Street in this photo ca. 1968-69 are not part of the subway sign canon, but attest to the richness of NYC’s neon sign heritage and cacophonous midtown.
+The neon signs at Broadway and West 50th Street in this photo ca. 1968-69 are not part of the subway sign canon, but attest to the richness of NYC’s neon sign heritage and cacophonous midtown.
 In this small picture alone, I count fourteen separate signs (including one for Morris Levy’s Roulette Records, which I knew primarily from Tommy James and the Shondells).
 These were among the last of the IRT’s original entrance and exit kiosks, first installed in 1904 along this route.
 Soon they would disappear.
 In the distance you can make out another subway entrance sign.

 Allan Houston‘s tenure with the Knicks was marked by one trip to the NBA Finals and a lot of knee problems, but he’s remembered at Houston Street…